 In addition, there isn’t a clear understanding of the effects of long-term exposure to chemicals, or their cumulative effects.

-In other words, going over the ingredients of something you use daily on your child is an important step to improving your child’s health.
+In other words, going over the ingredients of something you use daily on your child – like baby wipes – is an important step in improving your child’s health.

 Consumers are becoming more aware, and manufacturers are paying attention.
 Some baby wipes are not yet entirely free of problematic ingredients, but it’s a step in the right direction.

-Here is a breakdown of the ingredients of baby wipes sold on the verge of 2018/19:
+Here is a breakdown of baby wipes ingredients for 2019:

 ❶ Baby wipes ingredients that are beneficial OR of low concern